acays/CSE-MonitoringSystem/README.md

 -user defined timing

--add arguments that define the host and port

 -add argument for log to file (same as stage 1)

 -make stage 2 file that will auto open a terminal for the client and server